10 Must Haves for Orton-Gillingham Intervention

 1. Phonogram Decks

-We also often bring an affix deck for more advanced students working on morphology.
+We also often bring an affix deck for more advanced students working on morphology (prefix and suffix patterns).
 We laminate our decks and hold them together with a ring to keep them organized.

 This is another absolute MUST HAVE.
 We use the whiteboard for all kinds of things including writing our review words, marking words, building words with magnets, the auditory drill, spelling words.
 Basically, everything you don't want to continue printing paper for.
 Personally, I like the 11x14 board because it gives me a little extra space but you could go with an 8.5x11 if it fits better in your bag.